savvyt/twitter/README.md

 # Tweet stream

 The point of this project is to provide a step-by-step guide on how to analyze the frequency and volume of real-time tweets about specific topics using Python and Google Cloud Platform.
-Say, for example, you want to see how many people on Twitter right now are talking about #POTUS.
-Then you could use this repo as a guide to help you set up a data pipeline that retrieves tweets with the hashtag "#POTUS" and then visualizes the volume of those tweets over time.
+You might wish you had a tool to pull in and analyze every tweet from Twitter about POTUS or The Bachelor in real time.
+And maybe you know Python and use GCP.
+But you're not sure how to actually create that data pipeline.
+I tried to do that for myself and found some good high-level resources but most tended to skip over a lot of the nitty gritty details.
+So I set out to build this pipeline and document the steps necessary to make it work.
+Hope this helps.

 ## Current to do list